insure logo

 Ellie Available Now

-How your car’s trim affects insurance rates in Alaska
+How does your car’s trim affect insurance rates in Alaska?

-In Alaska, the average cost of full coverage car insurance is $2,215 per year, or $185 per month.
-Your rate may be higher or lower depending on the coverage you choose.
+The average cost of full coverage car insurance in Alaska is $2,167 per year, or $181 per month.
+This gives you a general benchmark, but your actual rate may be higher or lower depending on your vehicle, coverage choices and personal details.

 Coverage levelAverage annual rateAverage monthly rate